hauyingli/learning_java_python/README.md

-# This is new user 第一次使用
+# This is new user
 cheack some commands